Practical insights from Guide Apple‘s extensive experience helping first time visitors explore Bangkok authentically and safely

 - Carry probiotics or stomach remedies for first few days

-- Stay hydrated but avoid tap water
+- Stay hydrated but avoid tap water (bottled water is everywhere and so cheap)

 “What’s a typical eating mistake tourists make that locals would never do?”